 Organic pesticide residues are also regulated by FSANZ to ensure they can be consumed safely.

 Reducing our exposure to pesticides and other chemicals in food

 To reduce your exposure to pesticides and other chemicals:

 - Thoroughly wash all fruit and vegetables (even organic).

 - Peel vegetables or remove the outer layer of leaves.

 - Trim visible fat from meats – as many residues are fat soluble.

 - Cook meat and chicken thoroughly.

-- Consume a variety of foods (including meat alternatives like legumes, tofu, nuts and eggs) to reduce your intake of antibiotic-resistant bacteria, hormones and pesticides.
+- (including meat alternatives like legumes, tofu, nuts and eggs) to reduce your intake of antibiotic-resistant bacteria, hormones and pesticides.